MicrosoftLearning/mslearn-fabric.pt-br/Instructions/Labs/09-real-time-analytics-eventstream.md

 ---
 lab:
-  title: Comece a usar o Eventstream no Real-Time Analytics e no Microsoft Fabric
+  title: Introdução à análise em tempo real no Microsoft Fabric
-  module: Get started with Eventstream in Real-Time Analytics and Microsoft Fabric
+  module: Get started with Real-Time Analytics in Microsoft Fabric
 ---
 # Comece a usar o Eventstream no Real-Time Analytics (RTA)